 For The Estée Lauder Cos., climate change is front and center in their eco-agenda.
 “This is a critical decade for climate action and, as a signatory of the Paris Agreement, The Estée Lauder Companies is part of the global business community committed to taking bold action to address climate change,” says Nancy Mahon, Senior Vice President of Global Corporate Citizenship and Sustainability at The Estée Lauder Companies.
 “We know that our actions today have implications far beyond our business and we will continue to tackle climate change as part of the collective effort to safeguard the planet for this generation and those to come.”

-To that end, the company has set a target goal to reduce emissions and increase its use of renewable energy sources.
-Last year, it was the first prestige beauty company to sign a virtual power purchase agreement (VPPA) with a wind farm in Oklahoma, the company’s largest renewable energy agreement to date.
-This is in addition to the solar farms and installations it already has invested or built in an effort to transfer its manufacturing facilities, labs, and operational buildings to renewable electricity.
+To that end, the company set a target goal to reduce emissions and increase its use of renewable energy sources.
+In 2019, it was the first prestige beauty company to sign a virtual power purchase agreement (VPPA) with a wind farm in Oklahoma, the company’s largest renewable energy agreement.
+This is in addition to the solar farms and installations it already has invested and continues to invest in and build in an effort to transfer its manufacturing facilities, labs, and operational buildings to renewable electricity.

 Says Mahon, “The release of greenhouse gasses into the atmosphere have significantly contributed to the rapid rise in global temperatures during recent decades, and we are all experiencing the consequences.
 Collectively, increasing our use of renewable energy solutions, such as solar and wind power, will decrease the release of greenhouse gases into the atmosphere and will help to mitigate the effects of climate change.”